 They also offer opportunities to include screenshots of the inside of your book to your product page as well as the ability to upload a specific sample of our book.

 Nook readers are extremely loyal.
 Bookbub ads (not features) is a great way to target them!

 Diverse Streams of Income

-But nothing is ever guaranteed and readers have the freedom to change their minds about where they purchase books, so by having my sales split between Amazon and iBooks, and then supported by all the other vendors and affiliate opportunities, I am able to weather the ebb and flow of the industry with a relatively steady paycheck.
+But nothing is ever guaranteed and readers have the freedom to change their minds about where they purchase books, so by having my sales split between Amazon and Apple, and then supported by all the other vendors and affiliate opportunities, I am able to weather the ebb and flow of the industry with a relatively steady paycheck.
 Here's a look at my average non-release month breakdown:

 Thank you for attending one of my Beyond the 'Zon workshops!
 I hope these slides help you on your publishing journey.
 Remember trial and error is your best friend.
 What works for one author will not work for you, but by trying different techniques for reaching new readers you will find your magic combination!
 Good luck!

 Want to stay up to date on changes in the publishing industry?
 Sign up for my Author Report newsletter!

 AlexisAnneBooks @ gmail.com